 Tiny houses are popping up all over the nation!
-Most tiny houses are only about 500 square feet, making them ideal for individuals and families who are looking to live an extremely minimalistic and cost-efficient lifestyle.
-Some tiny houses are only 120 square feet so that the owner can tote their tiny home around without having to worry about a building permit.
+Most tiny houses are only about 500 square feet, making them ideal for individuals and families looking to live an extraordinarily minimalistic and cost-efficient lifestyle.
+Some tiny houses are only 120 square feet, so the owner can tote their tiny home around without worrying about a building permit.

 Some owners prefer to build stationary tiny homes, while others enjoy moving their tiny homes to different locations.
-Whatever your situation, keep in mind that you’re going to need to control the internal temperature of your home so that you can live comfortably in whatever climate you’re in.
+Whatever your situation, keep in mind that you will need to control the internal temperature of your home so that you can live comfortably in whatever climate you’re in.

 Traditional heating or cooling methods can quickly make a smaller space too hot or too cool.
 However, there are alternative methods that might better meet your needs.
 Any time you consider an alternative method, keep in mind your location, budget, and the size of your home.